xpack-dev-tools/windows-build-tools-xpack/README-RELEASE.md

 - in `CHANGELOG.md`, add release date
 - commit and push the repo
-- go to the [GitHub Releases](https://github.com/xpack-dev-tools/windows-build-tools-xpack/releases) page
+- go to the GitHub [releases](https://github.com/xpack-dev-tools/windows-build-tools-xpack/releases) page
 - click **Draft a new release**
 - name the tag like **v2.12.2**
 - select the `master` branch